 Your Next Steps to Stay out of Trouble

 Most companies use a variety of software, including numerous SaaS tools, to do business every day.
 Be mindful of the licensing policies, and be sure to stay compliant.
-As you learned above from the steps Cannabiz Media takes to reduce data theft and software licensing violations, software providers are watching your behavior.
+As you learned above from the steps Cannabiz Media takes to reduce data theft and software licensing violations (and keep subscription costs down for users), software providers are watching your behavior.
 You don’t want to get caught misusing your logins or sharing data illegally.

 And of course, you don’t want to do anything unethical that can hurt the companies and the employees of those companies who work hard to create and maintain the tools you use to do business each day.